simple-salesforce/simple-salesforce/README.rst

 .. code-block::

    sfdx force:source:convert -r src/folder_name -d dx

-Then navigate into the converted folder and zip it up.
+Then navigate into the converted folder and zip it up:

 .. code-block::

    zip -r -X package.zip *

-Then you can use this to deploy that zipfile.
+Then you can use this to deploy that zipfile:

 .. code-block:: python

    aysncId, state = sf.deploy("path/to/zip", options)

-You can check on the progress of the deploy with
+You can check on the progress of the deploy with:

 .. code-block:: python